Rinen-Development/directus/docs/guides/modules.md

 };
 ```

 - `id` — The unique key for this module.
-It is good practice to scope proprietary interfaces with an author prefix.
+It is good practice to scope proprietary modules with an author prefix.
 - `name` — The human-readable name for this module.
 - `icon` — An icon name from the material icon set, or the extended list of Directus custom icons.
 - `routes` — Details the routes in your module.
 The routes are registered as nested routes with the module's `id`